octimot/StoryToolkitAI/README.md

 ### Transcription Speed
 We used the expression "runs like butter" above.
-There's one thing you need to know about butter - it's good when it's fresh, but when it gets old it might get clumpy and it smells.
+There's one thing you need to know about butter - it's good when it's fresh, but when it gets old it might get clumpy and smelly.
 Similar, the more state-of-the-art your machine CPU or GPU is, the faster you get results.
 Please don't use this on your grandpa's Pentium 4 from the closet.

 **Totally unscientific anecdotal tests:**